jeffreybiles/phoenix-tutorial-website/lib/book/book-combined.md

 ```

 2. Redefine the 1-arity version of `recombine` in terms of the 2-arity version (like we redefined the 0-arity version in terms of the 1-arity version).

+---

+> **Captain's Log: Function Ordering**

+> Our scientists have arranged the above functions of different arities in many orders, and have found no difference in how the program runs.

+> However, in other situations the order does matter- Elixir will check the functions in order and use the first one that matches.
+So we have made it a habit to put the more specific cases earlier in the file and the more general cases later in the file.

+---

 ## Conclusion